Karanja4465/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files
+script that creates a directory